 Upon graduation, participants join the Emerging Leaders Alumni Network, a growing community of more than 50 community members with lived experience who remain connected and leverage shared wisdom that flows from a variety of different backgrounds, identities, and years of experience advocating for change.

-I don’t live in Contra Costa County, but I’m interested in the program.
+I don’t live in Alameda, Contra Costa, or Santa Clara County, but I’m interested in the program.
 How can I participate?

 Our goal is to bring the Emerging Leaders Program to all nine Bay Area counties, and even beyond.
 If you’re interested in participating and/or helping bring this program to your county, please fill out this brief interest form, and we will keep you updated about any future opportunities.